A Survey on 3D Skeleton-Based Action Recognition Using Learning Method: 3D SAR With Deep Learning

-For the second aspect, network structure, which can be regard as an weakness driven aspect of RNN.
-Though the nature of RNN is suitable for sequence data, well-known gradient expliding and vanishing problems are inevitable.
-LSTM and GRU may be weaken those problems to some extent, however, the hyperbolic tangant and the sigmoid activition function may lead to gradient decay over layers.
-To this end, some new type RNN architectures are proposed\cite{Bradbury2016Quasi,Lei2017Training,Shuai2018Independently}, Shuai and Wanqing \cite{Shuai2018Independently} proposed a independently recurrent neural network, which could solve the problem of gradient exploding and vanishing, throuth which could make it possible and more robust to build a longer and deeper RNN for high sematic feature learning.
-This modification for RNN not only could be utilized in skeleton based action recognition, but also other areas such as language modeling.
-Within this structure, neurons in one layer are indepentdent of each other so that it could be applied to process much longer sequences.
+The second aspect involves the network structure, serving as a solution to address the limitations of standard RNNs.
+While RNNs are inherently suitable for sequence data, they often suffer from well-known problems like gradient exploding and vanishing.
+Although LSTM and GRU have alleviated these issues to some extent, the use of hyperbolic tangent and sigmoid activation functions can still result in gradient decay across layers.
+In response, new types of RNN architectures have been proposed~\cite{bradbury2016quasi,lei2018training,li2018independently}.
+Shuai \emph{et al}.~\cite{li2018independently} introduced an independently recurrent neural network (IndRNN) designed to address gradient exploding and vanishing problems, making it feasible and more robust to construct longer and deeper RNNs for high-level semantic feature learning.
+This modification for RNNs is not limited to skeleton-based action recognition but can also find applications in other domains, such as language modeling.
+In the IndRNN structure, neurons in one layer operate independently of each other, enabling the processing of much longer sequences.

-Finally, the third aspect, data-driven aspect.
-In the consideration of not all joints are informative for a action analysis, \cite{Liu2017Global} add global contex-aware attention to LSTM networks, which selectively focus on the informative joints in a skeleton sequence.
-Fig.\ref{fig:fig4} illustrates the visulization of the proposed method, from the figure we can conclude that the more informative joints are addressed with red circle color area, indicating those joints are more important for this sepecial action.
-In addition, because the skeletons provided by datasets or depth sensors are not perfect, which would affact the result of a action recognition task, so \cite{Lee2017Ensemble} transform skeletons into another coordinate system for the robustness to scale, rotation and translation first and then extract salient motion features from the transformed data instead of send the raw skeleton data to LSTM.
-Fig.\ref{fig:fig4}(b) shows the feature representation process.
+Finally, the third aspect is the data-driven.
+In the consideration that not all joints are informative for an action analysis, \cite{liu2017global} add global context-aware attention to LSTM networks, which selectively focus on the informative joints in a skeleton sequence.
+Figure~\ref{fig:fig4} illustrates the visualization of the proposed method, from the figure we can conclude that the more informative joints are addressed with a red circle color area, indicating those joints are more important for this special action.
+In addition, because the skeletons provided by datasets or depth sensors are not perfect, which would affect the result of an action recognition task, \cite{lee2017ensemble} transform skeletons into another coordinate system for the robustness to scale, rotation and translation first and then extract salient motion features from the transformed data instead of sending the raw skeleton data to LSTM.
+Figure~\ref{fig:fig4}(b) shows the feature representation process.